mscharstrom/mvp/README.md

 # 🧠 MVP – Most Valuable Pick

-MVP is a smart Dota 2 hero suggestion tool that helps you draft the best possible hero based on:
+MVP is a Dota 2 hero suggestion tool that helps you draft the best possible hero based on:
 - Team synergy
 - Countering enemy picks
 - Filling missing team roles
 - Your personal hero comfort levels

-It fetches real-time synergy and matchup data from [Stratz's GraphQL API](https://stratz.com/) and enhances it with your custom preferences.
+It fetches synergy and matchup data from [Stratz's GraphQL API](https://stratz.com/) and enhances it with your custom preferences.

 ---